mimpress/wiki.viewc.com/cc2540-module.md

 Additional information on the Texas Instruments CC2540

-device can be found in the companyâ€™s latest datasheet release at http://www.ti.com/product/CC2540
+device can be found in the company's latest datasheet release at http://www.ti.com/product/CC2540